About Me

 York, UK based

-Specialising in Alternative and Indie reviews and features.
+Specialising in hardcore, emo and indie reviews and features.

 Featured in Distorted Sound, Redbrick, Gigwise and The Unwritten.